nodejs/TSC/Moderation-Policy.md

 * Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Banned from further participation in the Node.js Github Organization for an indefinite period of time.

 Note that Moderating non-Collaborator posts can often lead to retaliation or escalation of inappropriate behavior by the individual whose post is being Moderated.
 This is true primarily of individuals whose intent is to harass, disrupt or annoy individual members of the community.
 In such cases, it is best to handle the Moderation as quickly and as quietly as possible without drawing any further undue attention to the Post in question.

-### Consideration of Intent

-Before Moderating a Post, Collaborators should carefully consider the possible intent of the author.
-It may be that the author has simply made an error or is not familiar with the Code of Conduct; or it may be that cultural differences exist or that the author is unaware that certain content is considered inappropriate.
-Unless the offense or the intent to disrupt, annoy or harass is obvious, an author should be given the benefit of the doubt and be given an opportunity to correct any mistake that may have been made.

 ### Privacy of the nodejs/moderation Repository